Career, Salary and Education Information

 Analysts often work many hours under tight deadlines.
 Some work more than 40 hours per week.

-Growth will be particularly strong in smaller consulting companies that specialize in specific industries or types of business function, such as information technology or human resources.
-Government agencies will also seek the services of management analysts as they look for ways to reduce spending and improve efficiency.
+Growth is expected to be particularly strong in smaller consulting companies that specialize in specific industries or types of business function, such as information technology or human resources.
+Government agencies also are expected to seek the services of management analysts as they look for ways to reduce spending and improve efficiency.